oomer/oomerfarm/Documentation/BespokeRenderfarm.md

 sudo bash bootstrapworker.sh
 ```
 * instead of "i_agree_this_is_unsafe" type "hub"
-* Use your google drive url to worker.keybundle.enc
+* Use your google drive url to worker.keys.encrypted
 * assign unique id 1-9999 to each node

 ## Submit jobs from desktop/laptop